Denver: History

 On February 18, 1861, six chiefs of the Southern Cheyenne and four of the Arapaho signed the Treaty of Fort Wise with the United States at Bent's New Fort at Big Timbers near what is now Lamar, Colorado.
 They ceded more than 90 percent of the lands designated for them by the Fort Laramie Treaty, including the area of modern Denver.
 Some Cheyennes opposed to the treaty, saying that it had been signed by a small minority of the chiefs without the consent or approval of the rest of the tribe, that the signatories had not understood what they signed, and that they had been bribed to sign by a large distribution of gifts.
-The White-settler territorial government of Colorado, however, claimed the treaty was a "solemn obligation" and considered that those Indians who refused to abide by it were hostile and planning a war.
+The territorial government of Colorado, however, claimed the treaty was a "solemn obligation" and considered that those Indians who refused to abide by it were hostile and planning a war.

-Ten days later, on February 28, 1861, the Colorado Territory was created, Arapahoe County was formed on November 1, 1861, and Denver City was incorporated on November 7, 1861.
+On February 28, 1861, the Colorado Territory was created, Arapahoe County was formed on November 1, 1861, and Denver City was incorporated on November 7, 1861.
 Denver City served as the Arapahoe County Seat from 1861 until consolidation in 1902.
-In 1867, Denver City became the acting territorial capital, and in 1881 was chosen as the permanent state capital in a statewide ballot.
-With its newfound importance, Denver City shortened its name to Denver.
+With its newfound importance, Denver City shortened its name to Denver in 1866.
+On December 9, 1867, Denver became the territorial capital.
 On August 1, 1876, Colorado was admitted to the Union.
+Denver was made the permanent state capital in a 1881 Colorado state capital referendum.

 This disagreement on the validity of Treaty of Fort Wise escalated to bring about the Colorado War of 1864 and 1865, during which the brutal Sand Creek massacre against Cheyenne and Arapaho peoples occurred.
 The aftermath of the war was the dissolution of the reservation in Eastern Colorado, the signing of Medicine Lodge Treaty which stipulated that the Cheyenne and Arapaho peoples would be relocated outside of their traditional territory.
 This treaty term was achieved, even though the treaty was not legally ratified by the tribal members, as per the treaty's own terms.
 Thus, by the end of 1860s, this effectively and completely cleared the Denver area of its indigenous inhabitants.

 Although by the close of the 1860s Denver residents could look with pride at their success establishing a vibrant supply and service center, the decision to route the nation's first transcontinental railroad through Cheyenne City, rather than Denver, threatened the prosperity of the young town.
 The transcontinental railroad passed a daunting 100 mi away, but citizens mobilized to build a railroad to connect Denver to it.
 Spearheaded by visionary leaders, including Territorial Governor John Evans, David Moffat, and Walter Cheesman, fundraising began.
 Within three days, $300,000 had been raised, and citizens were optimistic.
 Fundraising stalled before enough was raised, forcing these visionary leaders to take control of the debt-ridden railroad.
 Despite challenges, on June 24, 1870, citizens cheered as the Denver Pacific completed the link to the transcontinental railroad, ushering in a new age of prosperity for Denver.